Ether9t/vis-ai-paper-assistant/README.md

 ﻿# paper-assistant

- Please change the **KEY** in chat.js to use the Gemini 1.5 Flash API.
+ Please change the **KEY** in chat.js first to use the Gemini 1.5 Flash API.
+You can follow the workflow to check.

 <div align="center">
   <img src="src/workflow.png" alt="Workflow Diagram" width="20%"/>